Family Adventure to spectacular Kangaroo Island

-Accommodation: 3 nights camping under the stars on the Kangaroo Island Wilderness Trail
+- 3 nights camping under the stars adjacent to the Kangaroo Island Wilderness Trail

 Most treks out there simply aren’t set up for families but we’ve designed one for you that is perfect for parents with children aged 8-16 who are active and who enjoy the outdoors.
 It combines a mixture of stunning scenery, mostly easy to moderate trekking terrain with enough challenge to give children a real sense of achievement.
-We will be moving to a new campsite each night, but our gear will be transported to each camp for us, so we will only have to carry day packs each day on the trek.
+We will be staying at the same campsite each night and transported to the next leg of the journey, so we will only have to carry day packs each day on the trek.

 Being with other families is also a great motivator for children to hike and explore.
 They will love being out in the open air in a safe place where they can run around to their hearts content, without screens and technology getting in the way of communication and fun.
 What could be better for a family adventure!